Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 Diagnosing eczema involves examining the appearance of the skin, as well as asking questions about you and your family’s medical history.
 They may ask about a history of allergies, asthma and hay fever which are common alongside atopic eczema.

 Psoriasis is also often diagnosed on the basis of the appearance of the skin, but in rare cases, a biopsy may be carried out.
-If psoriasis arthritis is suspected, you may be referred to a rheumatologist who may do some blood tests and take some x-rays.
+If psoriasitic arthritis is suspected, you may be referred to a rheumatologist (a doctor who specialises in arthritis) who may do some blood tests and take some x-rays.

 Although eczema and psoriasis can’t be cured, they can be managed with certain treatments.